Organized Crime, Blue-collar Crime, Pink-collar

 power a central feature of studies of white collar crime.

-White-Collar Crime and Terrorism
+the Links Between White-Collar Crime and Terrorism

 John Kane; April Wall - Corporate Author: National White Collar Crime Center